 If you’re like us, it’s probably Love Your Pet Day every day at your home!
 But February 20 is a special chance to celebrate our cats and dogs.

-While spending more time with pets over the past year of the pandemic, many people found that dogs and cats have brought needed joy in a difficult year.
+While spending more time with pets during the pandemic, many people found that dogs and cats have brought needed joy in a difficult time.
 In fact, pet parents we surveyed said their pets made life better through companionship (86%), stress relief (78%), less boredom (75%) and a sense of hope (69%).

-So, in 2021 more than ever, we’re ready to celebrate Love Your Pet Day with some special fun for our best friends.
+So, more than ever, we’re ready to celebrate Love Your Pet Day with some special fun for our best friends.
 Here are ideas to plan your day…

 Enjoy an Adventure.